EXPERIENCE

 • St. Mary’s Anglican Church is the oldest operating church in Rideau Lakes and features a remarkable stained-glass window.

-• New!
-Stone Manor Studios - Create, connect, and reset with art classes and art retreats in an unforgettable setting.
+• Stone Manor Studios - Create, connect, and reset with art classes and art retreats in an unforgettable setting.
 Stone Manor Studios is located on the grounds of an 1860s stone manor house in the heart of Rideau Lakes.
 The renovated carriage house has been repurposed as an exclusive art studio for creatives.
 People gather to learn from experts in their fields, engage in meaningful conversations about art, and are provided with an experience that will inspire, refresh, and enrich the creative heart and mind.

 Picnic Areas